Gerald Holton: Early life and education

-Holton was born on May 23, 1922, in Berlin, into a Jewish family, when Germany was in turmoil and sliding toward disaster.
-In June, the Foreign Minister, Walter Rathenau, was one of the more than 350 politicians and intellectuals assassinated by fascist gangs that already commanded the streets.

-Holton's parents were Austrians: Emanuel, an attorney-at-law specializing in international law, and Regina, a physiotherapist.
-Forced by the rise of fascism in Germany, and one physical attack on the young family, they returned early to Vienna.
-Growing up in Vienna, Holton received his education through most of the Humanistische Gymnasium.
-Family life was typically that of professionals enamored of Germanic Kultur; indeed, his parents had met first in a poetry club.
+Holton was born on May 23, 1922, in Berlin, Germany, into a Jewish family.
+His parents were Austrians: Emanuel, an attorney-at-law specializing in international law, and Regina, a physiotherapist.
+Forced by the rise of fascism in Germany, and one physical attack on the young family, they returned early to Vienna, Austria.
+Growing up in Vienna, Holton received his education through most of the Humanistisches Gymnasium.
+Family life was typically that of professionals enamored of Germanic Kultur; his parents had met first in a poetry club.

-But in 1938, the annexation of Austria by Germany made life for Jews there also life-threatening, as was widely understood after the nationwide Pogrom of November 8–9.
+In 1938, the annexation of Austria by Germany made life for Jews there dangerous, as was widely understood after the nationwide Pogrom of November 8–9.
 Yet, soon thereafter he and his younger brother, Edgar, were granted a place on the British Quakers' Kindertransport, to flee to England.
-There, Holton studied at the School of Technology, City of Oxford, receiving the Certificate of Electrical Engineering in June 1940.
+There, Holton studied at the School of Technology, City of Oxford, receiving a Certificate of Electrical Engineering in June 1940.
 At that point, he was able to leave for America with his rejoined family, just days before having to report for incarceration for the duration, as was required for all male adult German refugees, by Prime Minister Churchill's directive.

 Shortly after arriving in America, Wesleyan University in Middletown, Connecticut, offered Holton a place as a refugee from Europe (as many American colleges and universities similarly did).
 At Wesleyan, studying under his mentor, Professor Walter G. Cady, he received a B.A. in 1941 and an M.A. in 1942.
-From the outbreak of the war he found himself officially among the “Enemy Aliens”, as marked by President Roosevelt's directive for all holders of German passports.
-Yet, he was asked to join the Harvard-based war-time research unit, the Electric-Acoustic Laboratory, OSRD, and also was teaching assistant on the staff to train naval officers in the use and repair of radar equipment.
+From the outbreak of the war he found himself officially among the “Enemy Aliens”, as marked by President Franklin D. Roosevelt's directive for all holders of German passports.
+Nonetheless, he was asked to join the Harvard-based war-time research unit, the Electric-Acoustic Laboratory, OSRD, and also was teaching assistant on the staff to train naval officers in the use and repair of radar equipment.

 Upon the end of World War II, he enrolled as a graduate student at Harvard.
-In 1947 he received his Ph.D. for research on the structure of matter at high pressure, as a student under Professor Percy Williams Bridgman, who in 1946 was awarded the Nobel Prize in Physics for his remarkable research in the field he effectively founded.
+In 1947 he received his Ph.D. for research on the structure of matter at high pressure, as a student under Professor Percy Williams Bridgman, who in 1946 was awarded the Nobel Prize in Physics for his research in the field he effectively founded.
 Upon Holton's graduation he was asked to remain at Harvard as instructor in the Physics Department.
 His academic professional life had begun, and his association with Harvard has lasted for over 70 years.
 So has also his marriage to Nina, a sculptor.
 They have two sons, Thomas and Stephan.